Military operations of the 2006 Lebanon War: Hezbollah rocket campaign

-As part of the Hezbollah rocket campaign that began in July, they have fired rockets into all major cities of northern Israel including Haifa, Hadera, Nazareth, Nazareth Illit, Tiberias, Nahariya, Safed, Afula, Kiryat Shmona, Beit She'an, Karmiel, and Maalot, and dozens of kibbutzim, moshavim, and Druze and Arab villages, as well as the northern West Bank.
+As part of the Hezbollah rocket campaign that began in July, they fired rockets into all major cities of northern Israel including Haifa, Hadera, Nazareth, Nazareth Illit, Tiberias, Nahariya, Safed, Afula, Kiryat Shmona, Beit She'an, Karmiel, and Maalot, and dozens of kibbutzim, moshavim, and Druze and Arab villages, as well as the northern West Bank.
 It also hit a hospital in Safed in northern Galilee on 18 July, wounding 8.

 By August 13, 2006, Hezbollah had fired about 3,900 rockets into Israel during the 34 days of the 2006 Lebanon War, killing 44 Israeli civilians and 106 soldiers including 12 reserve soldiers, and wounding some 1400 civilians.
 According to another report a total of 4,228 Hezbollah rockets hit Israel.
 Of those 972 (23%) landed within built-up areas.
 The number of longer range rockets (over 50 km) was approximately 250 (or 6% of the total).
 Israel suffered 53 fatalities, 250 severely wounded and 2,000 lightly wounded, and hundreds of buildings were damaged.

 Beginning of campaign

 On 12 July 2006, Hezbollah members crossed from Lebanon into Israel and ambushed two Israeli Army vehicles, killing three soldiers and capturing two other soldiers.
 Another five soldiers were killed inside Lebanese territory in a failed rescue attempt.
-On 14 July, following Israeli bombing raids on Lebanon that killed 60 civilians Sayyed Hassan Nasrallah said, addressing Israel: "You wanted an open war, and we are heading for an open war.
+On 14 July, following Israeli bombing raids on Lebanon that killed 60 civilians Hassan Nasrallah said, addressing Israel: "You wanted an open war, and we are heading for an open war.
 We are ready for it."

 On 15 July Israeli Defence Minister Amir Peretz declared martial law throughout northern Israel.
 Peretz told commanders to prepare civil defense plans and many of the nearly 1,000,000 civilians living in Northern Israel have been sent to bomb shelters or fled their homes to other parts of the country.